kubosho/wezterm-sessions/README.md

 ## Limitations

-There are currently some limitations and improvements that need to be
+There are currently some limitations and improvements that need to be implemented:
-implemented:

-- The script does not restore the state of running applications within each pane (except nvim on linux which seems to work fine but the general handling should be improved)
-- It' primarily tested on Linux, expect some bugs or adjustements that need to be made
+- The script is a fork of the original [WezTerm Session Manager](https://github.com/danielcopper/wezterm-session-manager) created by [Daniel Copper](https://github.com/danielcopper), which had some limitations I tried to fix, but also it was tested both on linux and windows.
+On the contrary I'm only interested on linux and so new functionaliy won't be tested on windows.
+- The script tries to restore the running processes (only on mac/linux) in each pane, and it does this by inspecting the `proc` `cmdline` file.
+Probably this can be improved and probably not all processes can be restored succesfully.
+- The script does not treat remote sessions in a special way at the moment, and for what I read, there are some differences in WezTerm available infos for remote sessions.
+So maybe this doesn't work well in this scenario.
+It works well on local and unix domains.
+- The script should be able to restore even complex workspaces layouts, but who knows :)

 ## Credits